 The economic injustice of the Jim Crow south was intensified by the near total economic collapse brought on by the depression.
 Times were tough for blackfolks anyhow, but the misery of the depression made some of us long for the degradation of slavery because at least they could be assured of being fed.
 It was into this climate of desperation, penury and fear that my great-grandmother faced the prospect of having a fourth mouth to feed.

-Several years ago, my Auntie gave grandma an old black and white photo similar to the one here.
-My great-grandmother, who my grandma closely resembles, is holding an infant, my aunt, while her two toddlers stand to her sides.
+Several years ago, my Auntie gave grandma this old black and white photo.
+My great-grandmother, who my grandma closely resembles, is holding an infant, my aunt, while her toddlers stand to her sides.
 Grandma cried as she told us how much she missed her mother.
 Her loss is felt even now.
 Because of limited career choices available to their generation, my grandmother and her sister became nurses and I know that her mother’s death made grandma firmly and unalterably pro-choice.
 Out of respect for her and the memory of my great-grandmother, I am too.